Don't wait for a weekend! Cheeky midweeky deals >

 Whatever your experience level or passion, there are walking trails to suit everyone within the stunning volcanic landscape of the Tongariro National Park.

 For more adventure, you could plan a day or multi-day hike, though make sure you have done your research and are well prepared for winter hiking conditions as there is snow during the winter months.
-Hiring a guide at this time of year is recommended for longer day or multi-day hikes.
+Hiring a guide at this time of year is recommended for a longer day or multi-day hikes.